 Choosing a Retirement Plan: 403(b) Tax-Sheltered Annuity Plan

-- a charitable entity tax-exempt under section 501(c)(3) of the Code
+- charitable entity tax-exempt under Section 501(c)(3) of the Internal Revenue Code

 Pros and Cons:

 - Investment options are limited to those chosen by the employer

 - optional loans and hardship distributions add flexibility for employees